-1 Non-uniform distributions can be obtained from a uniform distribution using certain standard techniques [18].
+2Non-uniform distributions can be obtained from a uniform distribution using certain standard techniques [3].
 So we shall discuss only uniform distributions in the rest of the paper.

-It turns out that applications interact with PRNGs in unpredictable ways.
-Thus, statistical tests and theoretical results are not adequate to demonstrate the quality of a PRNG.
-For example, the 32-bit linear congruential PRNG CONG, which is much maligned for its well known defects, performed better than the shift register sequence R250 in an Ising model application with the Wolff algorithm [12], though the latter performed better with the Metropolis algorithm.
 Subsequently, defects in the latter generator were also discovered.
 Thus we need to test PRNGs in a manner similar to that of the application in which it is to be used.
 Typically, the application-based tests use random numbers in a manner similar to those of popular applications, except that the exact solution to the test applications are known.
-Such tests are described in Section 3.2.
+Such tests are described in § 3.2.